quantum-kittens/quantum-kittens.github.io/_posts/2022-06-10-CHAPTER-3-Part-2-Multiple-Qubits-Entanglement-and-Bell-States.md

 ## Quick Note on Physical Entangled Qubits

 Physically constructing entangled qubits in the lab depends on what you use for qubits.
 For instance, two photons from a single source, generated in a specific manner, may emerge entangled.
 There's no single universal 'entangler' the way there is in Whiskerton.
 And, more accurately, no one actually calls these sources 'entanglers'!
+Well, apart from cats.

 _____________________________